GTR-Bench: Evaluating Geo-Temporal Reasoning in Vision-Language Models: Abstract

 \section{Abstract}

-Recently spatial-temporal intelligence of Visual-Language Models (VLMs) has attracted much attention due to its importance for Autonomous Driving, Embodied AI and General Artificial Intelligence.
-Existing spatial-temporal benchmarks mainly focus on egocentric perspective reasoning with images/video context, or geographic perspective reasoning with graphics context (eg. a map), thus fail to assess VLMs' geographic spatial-temporal intelligence with both images/video and graphics context, which is important for areas like traffic management and emergency response.
+Recently spatial-temporal intelligence of Visual-Language Models (VLMs) has attracted much attention due to its importance for autonomous driving, embodied AI and general AI.
+Existing spatial-temporal benchmarks mainly focus on egocentric (first-person) perspective reasoning using images/video contexts, or geographic reasoning with graphical context (e.g., maps), thus fail to assess VLMs' geographic spatial-temporal intelligence that requires integrating both images/video and graphical context, which is crucial for real-world scenarios such as traffic management and emergency response.
 To address the gaps, we introduce Geo-Temporal Reasoning benchmark (GTR-Bench), a novel challenge for geographic temporal reasoning of moving targets in a large-scale camera network.
 GTR-Bench is more challenging as it requires multiple perspective switches between maps and videos, joint reasoning across multiple videos with non-overlapping fields of view, and inference over spatial-temporal regions that are unobserved by any video context.
-Evaluations of more than 10 popular VLMs on GTR-Bench demonstrate that even the best proprietary model, Gemini-2.5-Pro (34.9\%), significantly lags behind human performance (78.61\%) on geo-temporal reasoning.
-Moreover, our comprehensive analysis on GTR-Bench reveals three primary deficiencies of current models for geo-temporal reasoning.
-(1) VLMs' reasoning is impaired by an imbalanced utilization of spatial-temporal context.
-(2) VLMs are weak in temporal forecasting, which leads to worse performance on temporal-emphasized tasks than on spatial-emphasized tasks.
-(3) VLMs lack the proficiency to comprehend or align the map data with multi-view video inputs.
+Evaluations of more than 10 popular VLMs on GTR-Bench show that even the best proprietary model, Gemini-2.5-Pro (34.9\%), significantly lags behind human performance (78.61\%) on geo-temporal reasoning.
+Moreover, our comprehensive analysis on GTR-Bench reveals three major deficiencies of current models for geo-temporal reasoning.
+(1) VLMs exhibit imbalanced utilization of spatial and temporal context during reasoning.
+(2) they show weak temporal forecasting ability, leading to poorer performance on temporally focused tasks.
+(3) they lack the capability to effectively align and integrate map data with multi-view video inputs.
 We believe GTR-Bench offers valuable insights and opens up new opportunities for research and applications in spatial-temporal intelligence.
 Benchmark and code will be released at \href{https://github.com/X-Luffy/GTR-Bench}{https://github.com/X-Luffy/GTR-Bench}.